+The expression "the prophets," the only noun, seems to constitute the middle element; as such, it is clearly emphatic.
 Even though Samuel's language is consistent with the fact that he is addressing a crowd in Zarahemla, because of the plural pronoun "ye," the "I" of this piece is abrupt and therefore should probably be understood as a reference to an individual.
 Moreover, all of the verbs in the passage are in the first person singular, agreeing with the pronoun "I." Hence, we are likely looking at an individual lament, possibly composed for solo recitation.

-In all individual laments in the Bible, the Lord is seen to be somehow connected to the suffering of the composer, usually by covenant.
-As a result, there regularly appears either an affirmation of the person's desire to repent, in order to come under the protective umbrella of the Lord, or a defense of the person's innocence, usually using legal terminology.
-In this first lament, the wish to repent on the part of the poet is broadly assumed.
+All individual laments in the Bible envision the Lord as somehow connected to the suffering of the composer, usually by covenant.
+As a result, there regularly appears either an affirmation of the person's desire to repent, in order to come under the protective umbrella of the Lord, or a defense of the person's innocence, usually using legal terminology.6 In this first lament, the wish to repent on the part of the poet is broadly assumed.

 Although short, the poem exhibits what Robert Alter has called "parallelism of specification," a very common feature of biblical poetry in which the language pattern moves from a generalized statement to one that is more specific or focused.
-The result is that, when "the general term is transformed into a specific instance or a concrete image, the idea becomes more pointed, more forceful."
-We can see this sort of development in the last three verbs of the lament: the notion of killing the prophets becomes more specific by mentioning the action of stoning them, and this latter is made more graphic by the idea of casting them out, possibly specifying the location of execution, and reflecting a legal necessity of taking a convicted person outside a city before execution.
+The result is that when "the general term is transformed into a specific instance or a concrete image, the idea becomes more pointed, more forceful."7 We can see this sort of development in the last three verbs of the lament: the notion of killing the prophets becomes more specific by mentioning the action of stoning them, and this latter is made more graphic by the idea of casting them out, possibly specifying the location of execution and reflecting a legal necessity of taking a convicted person outside a city before execution.8

-Whether the few preserved lines represent the whole piece cannot be determined with certainty.
-To be sure, in his editorial notes Mormon states that he has not repeated everything that Samuel had spoken (Helaman 14:1).
-And it is not clear from the passage in Helaman 13:33 whether Mormon had a longer piece in front of him and therefore has reproduced only a few lines from it.
-However, a passage that both echoes and expands the
+We cannot determine with certainty whether the few preserved lines represent the whole piece.
+To be sure, in his editorial notes Mormon states that he has not repeated everything that Samuel had spoken (Hel.
+14:1).
+And it is not clear from the passage in Hel.
+13:33 whether Mormon had a longer piece in front of him and therefore has only reproduced a few lines from it.